What is the Clayton H. Riddell Graduate Program in Political Management

 Courses are taught by core faculty who are seasoned political practitioners as well as credentialed and experienced academic teachers and researchers, and also by experienced Canadian political managers drawn from the offices of elected officials, political parties, non-governmental organizations and political consultancies, giving students the benefits of a balanced mix of academic learning and practical experience.

-What kinds of courses are offered?
+What kind of courses are offered?

 There is a spine of required courses in institutions and governance, strategic communications and political management.
 Elective courses include polling and opinion research, political campaigns, political advocacy and marketing and media, among others.
 The program is delivered in class on campus.